Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Details on counting non-empty activation regions

 \section{Details on counting non-empty activation regions}

-We provide the proofs of the results presented in Section~\ref{sec:counting-non-empty}.
+We provide the proofs of the results presented in Section~\ref{sec:counting-bad}.
 The subdivisions of parameter space by activation properties of neurons is classically studied in VC-dimension computation \citep{4038449,NIPS1998_f18a6d1c,anthony_bartlett_1999}.
-This has similarities to the analysis of linear regions in input space for neural networks with piecewise linear activation functions \citep{NIPS2014_109d2dd3}. \begin{proof}[Proof of Proposition~\ref{prop:number-non-empty-regions}] Consider the map $\mathbb{R}^{d_0}\to\mathbb{R}^n; w \mapsto [ w^T X ]_+$ that takes the input weights $w$ of a single ReLU to its activation values over $n$ input data points given by the columns of $X$.
+This has similarities to the analysis of linear regions in input space for neural networks with piecewise linear activation functions \citep{NIPS2014_109d2dd3}.

+\begin{proof}[Proof of Proposition~\ref{prop:number-non-empty-regions}] Consider the map $\mathbb{R}^{d_0}\to\mathbb{R}^n; w \mapsto [ w^T X ]_+$ that takes the input weights $w$ of a single ReLU to its activation values over $n$ input data points given by the columns of $X$.
 This can equivalently be interpreted as a map taking an input vector $w$ to the activation values of $n$ ReLUs with input weights given by the columns of $X$.
 The linear regions of the latter correspond to the (full-dimensional) regions of a central arrangement of $n$ hyperplanes in $\mathbb{R}^{d_0}$ with normals $x^{(1)},\ldots, x^{(n)}$.
 Denote the number of such regions by $N_X$.
 If the columns of $X$ are in general position in a $d$-dimensional linear space, meaning that they are contained in a $d$-dimensional linear space and any $d$ columns are linearly independent, then

-This is a classic result that can be traced back to the work of \citet{Schlafli1950}, and which also appeared in the discussion of linear threshold devices by \citet{Cover1964}.
+This is a classic result that can be traced back to the work of \citet{Schläfli1950}, and which also appeared in the discussion of linear threshold devices by \citet{Cover1964}.

 Now for a layer of $d_1$ ReLUs, each unit has its parameter space $\mathbb{R}^{d_0}$ subdivided by an equivalent hyperplane arrangement that is determined solely by $X$.
 Since all units have individual parameters, the arrangement of each unit essentially lives in a different set of coordinates.
 In turn, the overall arrangement in the parameter space $\mathbb{R}^{d_0\times d_1}$ of all units is a so-called product arrangement, and the number of regions is $(N_X)^{d_1}$.
 This conclusion is sufficiently intuitive, but it can also be derived from \citet[][Lemma 4A3]{zaslavsky1975facing}.
 If the input data $X$ is in general position in a $d$-dimensional linear subspace of the input space, then we can substitute \eqref{eq:regions-general-position} into $(N_X)^{d_1}$ and obtain the number of regions stated in the proposition. \end{proof}